 F-Secure is a Helsinki-based internet security company that discovered the first ever virus on the internet over 26 years ago.
 Since this time, it has been the leader in mobile device security, especially for anti-virus protection.
 We have been recommending other F-Secure products for years and can claim many happy customers including individuals and families, as well as small businesses and professional practices.

-F-Secure has been perfecting its "Freedome" brand of VPN for a few years, and we think they got it right.
+F-Secure has been perfecting its "Freedome" brand of personal VPN services for a few years, and we think they got it right.
 Now, we are recommending and selling the business version of Freedome to all of our customers and find it offers the best combination of effectiveness, global compatibility, simplicity, and price for the markets we serve.
 Additionally, we love that it gives the user feedback on what it is doing to protect them.
 Sometimes, cyber security is like insurance, you only appreciate it when something bad happens.
 With the real-time feedback the Freedome VPN gives its users, they know exactly what's happening and how they are being protected.

 Get a VPN for the kids too.

 Part of the corporate mission at Total Digital Security is to make the best, enterprise-quality cyber security technology available to anyone.
 For us, this includes individuals, families, offices, small businesses, and professional practices.
 Historically, these groups have been neglected when you consider how much online technology they use, and how little they protect themselves.
 The environment is getting more hostile by the day, and the consequences of a breach are reaching potentially disastrous levels.
 Fortunately, cyber security technology, and we mean the real stuff that even the most "mission critical" environments use, is getting easy and cheap enough that anyone can and should protect themselves with it, including and perhaps especially, our kids.

 Kids do everything online and without protection, they are just as, if not more, vulnerable to the risks of the internet than adults are.
 Read anywhere about the hazards but here are some things every parent should know: